Mary-Jane Rubenstein: Research

 Rubenstein's research uncovers the mythological and theological legacies of contemporary philosophy and science.
 While her early work investigated the disavowal of wonder in phenomenology and deconstruction, her more recent writing has moved into the metaphysical underpinnings of cosmology, astronomy and space travel, general relativity and quantum mechanics, and non-linear biology and ecology.

-One voice in these fields has called her “perhaps our most intrepid and brilliant contemporary philosopher of religion".
+Her 2023 book, Astrotopia, speaks of her objections to the "corporate space race".